Overview of configuration options

 Guidelines for specifying config IDs

-the full control name, the control number, the normalized control name, or the
+referencing the full control name, the control number, the normalized control name,

-normalized control number.
-You cannot mix and match these forms and must pick
+or the normalized control number.
+You cannot mix and match these forms and

-a single config ID form to use for your config.
-Full control names and control
+must pick a single config ID form to use for your config.
+Full control names and

-numbers are copied verbatim from the benchmarks and are case-sensitive.
-Normalized
+control numbers are copied verbatim from the benchmarks and are case-sensitive.

-control names have lowercase letters and contain only alphanumeric characters and
+Normalized control names have lowercase letters and contain only alphanumeric

 c